rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 layout: post
 ---

-Over 2022/23 I worked at `Mainstream Renewable Power` on an internal web application called `StationManager` used by the `Energy Analysis Group` (meteorological station managers & energy analysts).
+Over 2022/23 I worked at `Mainstream Renewable Power` on an internal web application called `StationManager` used by the `Energy Analysis Group` -

+- Meteorological station managers rely on it to monitor the health of their weather stations
+- Energy analysts rely on it to access the latest sensor readings for analysis (wind turbine & solar photovoltaic layouts)

 Its job -